 4. Write and polish the last chapter of a memoir.

-After you have written and polished the end, go back to the other chapters of the second half of the book to hone them down and make sure they contribute to the last chapter’s wrap up.
+After you have written and polished the end, go back to the other chapters of the second half of the book to polish them and make sure they contribute to the last chapter’s wrap up.

 Now, my asking you to wrap up does not mean I am implying you need to make everything neat and orderly.
-No, a wrap up can be as simple as, “And now I awaited the next phase knowing that there would be challenges and I might not succeed but knowing also that I was ready.”
-Of course, it could take you the whole chapter to say that.
+No, a wrap up can be as simple as, “And now I awaited the next phase of my life knowing there would be challenges and I might not succeed but knowing also that I was ready for change.”
+Of course, it could take you a whole chapter to say that.